cmecmetrics/example_cmec_module/README.md

 `cmec-driver run model_directory/ output/ XWMT/test_functional`

 Navigate into the "output" folder to view the results.
 Each configuration will produce an html page that can be viewed in a browser.

+## Full example
+A sample dataset containing 5 years of GFDL CM4 output along with processed reanalysis data for comparison is also available.

+A script is provided to download example data (aproximately 720 MB in size).

+The command is:
+`python make_example_data.py model_directory`
+"model_directory" can be the name of any existing directory.
+Two compressed tar files will be written under that directory.

+Unpack the tar files before running the full example: tar -xzvf xwmt_input_example.tar.gz tar -xzvf xwmt_obs_est_cmec.tar.gz

 ## License
 The xwmt CMEC module is distributed under the terms of the BSD 3-Clause License.